 Can You Watch Sunday Football Games without Cable TV?

 Absolutely.
 The NFL currently has contracts with NBC, FOX, and CBS.
-Sling TV carries both NBC (home of Sunday Night Football) and FOX (Sunday afternoon NFL games) live in many select markets across the country, offering a legal way to watch NFL games online without cable.
+DIRECTV NOW carries both NBC (home of Sunday Night Football) and FOX (Sunday afternoon NFL games) live in many select markets across the country, offering a legal way to watch NFL games online without cable.
 If you live in those markets that carry NBC and FOX live, you’ll be able to watch NFL games online all Sunday long each week!
-Click here to learn more about availability and to try Sling TV free for 7 days.
+Click here to learn more about availability and to try DIRECTV NOW free for 7 days.
 It’s a great way to stream NFL games free for one week!
+Sling TV also offers these channels (learn more about Sling below).

 As for the CBS-hosted games, you’ll want to sign up for CBS All Access for just $5.99 a month.
 This online streaming service was originally only for CBS TV shows, but now, it also offers live streaming of ALL football games that CBS broadcasts.
 This means lots of Thursday Night Football and Sunday Football games.
 Basically, if a game airs on CBS in your area, you’ll be able to stream the game live using CBS All Access.
 You can try the service for free for 7-days by clicking here.

-Of course, NBC, FOX, and CBS are all network TV stations that are available for free with an antenna, offering an alternative to watching NFL games online.
+Of course, NBC, FOX, and CBS are all network TV stations that are available for free with an antenna, offering a free way to watch NFL without cable.
 If you don’t have an antenna, check out our guide on choosing the best TV antenna for your home.

 As far as TV scheduling is concerned, regional afternoon games, which air around 1 p.m. and 4 p.m (ET), are divided between CBS and FOX.
 CBS has the AFC package, and FOX has the NFC package.
 Which games you see will depend on the region in which you live.
 You will get to see your local favorites, as well as others.
 Check local listings for region-specific information.